Skip to main content

 ModuleRole

-main.pyCLI entry point — dispatches to bot or subcommands
+main.pyCLI entry point — dispatches to bot or subcommands, sets up the SDK layout at startup

 bot.pyDiscord interface — DMs, slash commands, reaction acks